Skip to main content

 Using the signAndSendUniqueTransaction method

-console.log("Creating a new book transactions");
+console.log("Creating a new book transaction");

 await client.signAndSendUniqueTransaction(